-Though the market took a hit in early 2020 as a result of the global pandemic, there was a positive upswing in the last quarter of the year, which has continued in to 2021.
-A projected weighted average yield to maturity of 4.0% is being proposed as a target for 2021.
-This 2021 rate will be what the County uses to benchmark actual performance during 2021.
-It is anticipated that stronger earnings will continue into 2021 and the County's investment manager is confident that strong yields will return within the next five years.
-Though the returns may fluctuate significantly over the next couple of years, it is anticipated that an average yield of 4.0% over the term of the investments is a realistic and obtainable goal.
+Despite this, a projected weighted average yield to maturity of 4.0% is being proposed as a target for 2025.
+This rate will be what the County uses to benchmark actual performance during 2025.
+Though returns may fluctuate significantly over the next few years, it is anticipated that an average yield of 4.0% over the term of the investments is a realistic and attainable goal.